jfishe/panvimwiki/README.md

 ## Development and Testing

-Because pandoc is required a conda environment called `pyscaffold` is created.
+Because pandoc is required, a conda environment called `pyscaffold` is created.
 The default name may be overridden with the `--name <environment name>` parameter.